RafaelPuello/Notebooks/README.md

 # Data Analysis Portfolio
 I created this repository as a way to demonstrate some of my data analysis projects.
-I'm currently reading through [An Introduction to Statistical Learning](https://www-bcf.usc.edu/~gareth/ISL/) and plan to complete different projects using the methods outlined in the book.
+I'm currently reading [An Introduction to Statistical Learning](https://www-bcf.usc.edu/~gareth/ISL/) and plan to complete different projects using the methods outlined in the book.
 The projects will be written in either Python, SAS, or R and displayed in a Jupyter notebook document.

 ### Regression
 ___